icelab/til/source/posts/pushing-all-branches.html.md

 ---
 title: Pushing all branches
 date: 2015-09-02
-author: Josephine Hall
+author: Jojo Hall
 tags: git
 ---

-Say you want to push up an existing repostiory to a new remote on your favourite repository hosting service.
+Say you want to push up an existing repository to a new remote on your favourite repository hosting service.
 You can use the following command if you want to make sure you include all branches:

 ```
 git push <REMOTE-NAME> --all